 Ing.
-Siegfried Wolf
+Siegfried Wolf (until 12 June 2015)

-Sieafried Wolf was born on 31 October 1957.
+Siegfried Wolf was born on 31 October 1957.
 He started his career with Philips in Vienna, where he trained as a tool and die-maker and continued his professional training through the stages of master craftsman up to obtaining an engineering degree.
 From 1981 to 1983, he worked as quality manager and assistant director of quality control at VMW (Vereinigte Metallwerke Wien).
 Siegfried Wolf then joined Hirtenberger AG, where he advanced from director for quality control to plant director and authorised signatory.
 In 1994, he joined Magna Europa AG, becoming president of the company in 1995.
-In 1999, he became vice chairman of the supervisory board of Magna International Inc. He held this position until 2001, when he was appointed president and CEO of Magna Stevr.
+In 1999, he became vice chairman of the Supervisory Board of Magna International Inc. He held this position until 2001, when he was appointed president and CEO of Magna Steyr.
 In February 2002, he was appointed executive vice chairman of Magna International Inc. and remained in this position until his nomination to co-CEO in April 2005; he exercised this function until 2010.
-Siegfried Wolf has also been chairman of the supervisory board of GAZ Group since April 2010 and chairman of the supervisory board of Russian Machines JSC and Glavstroy Corporation OJSC since September 2010.
-Siegfried Wolf was first voted onto the Supervisory Board of STRABAG SE on 17 August 2007.
-His term was extended on 18 June 2010 and ends with the Annual General Meeting in 2015.
+Siegfried Wolf has also been chairman of the Supervisory Board of GAZ Group since April 2010 and chairman of the Supervisory Board of Russian Machines JSC and Glavstroy Corporation OJSC since September 2010.
+Siegfried Wolf was first elected to the Supervisory Board of STRABAG SE on 17 August 2007.
+His term ended with the Annual General Meeting in 2015.